 From a professional standpoint, it has been observed in many instances that parties to a joint venture agreement tend not to adhere to joint-venture terms.
 For instance - Company A in present case owns a piece of land and Company B has the technical know, means and experience to develop, construct and market the property – a joint venture would naturally result from the synergies existing between Company A and Company B whereby Company B saves in terms of investing financial resources to develop the property on Company A’s land and Company A saves itself from time and labor to construct a property.
 It is important to state here that although joint venture contract can regulate the relationship between Company A and Company B in this case, Company B enjoys a dominant position once it has assumed possession of land.
 Briefly, the joint-venture agreement between the parties provided:-

 a.
-Company B shall be solely responsible towards construction, completion and handover of project;
+Company B shall be solely responsible towards construction, completion, and handover of the project;

 b.
-Company B shall set up joint escrow account in name of Company A and Company B with JKL Bank and all sale consideration shall be credited in to the escrow account;
+Company B shall set up the joint escrow account in name of Company A and Company B with JKL Bank and all sale consideration shall be credited into the escrow account;

 d.
-Marketing and pricing decisions to be agreed mutually by both the parties.
+Marketing and pricing decisions to be agreed upon mutually by both the parties.

 Proceed, Company A, but proceed with caution.

 Enforcing Foreign Judgments in the United Arab Emirates (UAE)

 Introduction With the spread of globalization, technical and technological evolution, changes in communication means and transportations, economic freedom and free trade around the world have reinforced the idea that businesses…